zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Finn says, “I’m always coming up short.”
 The expres sion “to come up short” means to disappoint, not to be as good as someone e xpects you to be.
 It can also mean to get fewer points than you need to win a game.
 If we say that the Los Angeles Dodgers tried very hard to win their ga me but “came up short,” we mean they didn’t have a high enough score to win the game.

 Winnie says, “My parents are never satisfied either .”
 “To be satisfied” (satisfied) means to be happy.
 It’s the opposite of “disappoint ed.”
 It means that you are happy because someone met your expectations.
-You ar e pleased, or we might say you are “content” (content).
+You are pleased, or we might say you are “content” (content).
 Winnie says that h er parents are always saying that her “grades,” her marks at school, “aren’t goo d enough” and that her “attitude needs improving.”
 “Attitude” (attitude) m eans how you view the world or how you react to things.
 Teenagers often have a poo r attitude in the minds of their parents.

 Finn says, “At least your parents don’t embarrass y ou by fighting all the time, even in public.”
 Notice that several times in this dialogue, our characters say “at least.”
 This is often used as a way of introducing a statement that will be even worse than the situation that you just described.
 F or example, someone may say, “I’m really tired and I have to work all day.”
 Some one else will say, “Well, at least you get to go home to a nice house when you’re done  working.
 I have to work all day and I have to go visit my mother-in-law when I’ m done working.”
 He’s saying that his situation is even worse than your bad situ ation.